 Ways to Overcome Social Isolation

-When you feel lonely, your natural reaction might be to feel bad and retreat from people in your life.
-When you feel lonely, instead of accepting the pretense that you aren’t liked or that you are a loser, reach out to people.
-Pick up the phone to connect with those you love.
-They will surely convince you that your feelings are just that, feelings, not fact.
+1. Reach Out to Those Around You.
+When you feel lonely, your natural reaction might be to feel bad and retreat from your social connections.
+Rather than accepting the pretense that you aren’t liked, reach out to people.
+Connect with new people on social media, email, or text those you love.
+Friends and loved ones will likely convince you that your feelings are just that, feelings, not fact.

-There is an inner voice that tells us things about ourselves, and, unfortunately, that self-talk is usually your worst critic and presents the worst-case scenario.
-Our brains work to make sense of the feelings that we experience, not the other way around.
-So stop listening to the scenarios that your brain is making about why you have feelings of loneliness and evaluate what is really going on in your life.
+2. Be Aware of Your Self-Defeating Thoughts.
+There is an inner voice that tells us things about ourselves, and, unfortunately, that self-talk is usually our worst critic presenting the worst-case scenario.
+Stop listening to the negative scenarios your brain may be creating about feelings of loneliness and evaluate what is really going on in your life with a winning spirit.

-Although the phrase is, “misery loves company,” in reality, it is people who think alike gain benefit from being with other people that they understand and who understands them.
-Find people with whom you have something in common, whether it is that you both need a sidekick or someone you enjoy doing a specific thing, like hiking.
+4. Find Someone Who Can Relate.
+Although the phrase is, “misery loves company,” in reality, its people who think alike gain benefit from being with other people that they understand and who understands them.
+Find support groups and people with whom you have something in common, like hiking, journaling, or painting.
 Making a strong connection with people you feel at ease with is essential to feel a part of something.

-You don’t have to be the most social being the world, but if you tell someone you are going to meet them for lunch, meet them for lunch.
-Even if you have to give yourself a little bit of a push, don’t push things off when you make plans.
-If you do, you might end up regretting it or worrying about it later.
-The more you avoid social interaction, the harder it will be to get back out there.
+5. Don’t Back Out.
+You don’t have to be the most social person in the world, but if you tell someone you are going to meet them for lunch, meet them for lunch.
+Even if you have to give yourself a little bit of a push.

-Being a part of something is a great way to feel like you belong.
-If there is something you are passionate about or a hobby that you really like, find a club.
-If a club isn’t where your interest lies, try volunteering.
-You would be amazed at how quickly you can go from lonely to lucky when you see the misfortunes of others.
+6. Join a Cause or Volunteer to Make a Positive Difference.
+Being a part of something is a great way to develop a sense of belonging.
+If there is something you are passionate about or a cause that you really care about like pet adoption, recycling, or helping at a food pantry, get involved regularly.
+You will be amazed at how quickly you can go from lonely to fortunate when you care about the misfortunes of others.

-For whatever reason, however, millions of Americans are feeling as if they are alone.
-If you are feeling socially isolated, try to remember that it is your brain tricking you for evolutionary reasons.
-And if you ignore those triggers that push you to come to false conclusions about why you feel lonely, you can overcome them.
+As millions of people in the world experience feelings of isolation and loneliness, remember you are not alone.
+If you’re feeling socially isolated, try to remember that your brain could be tricking you for evolutionary reasons.
+So, if you recognize and ignore triggers that push you to false conclusions about how you feel, you can overcome them.